Akascape/CTkDesigner-Support/trial_version.md

 If you think you are comfortable with the ctkdesigner UI, then buy the original version and support me.

-Note: This app is packed using pyinstaller so ignore if there is any detections shown by antiviruses (which is rare), false positives are common issue with pyinstaller app (https://github.com/Akascape/CTkDesigner-Support/discussions/20), you can also try it in windows sandbox environment first, that's what I also do with any executables I download, still if you don't trust it then don't test/buy this software, no hard feelings 😊
+Note: This app is packed using pyinstaller so ignore if there is any detections shown by antiviruses (rare), false positives are common issue with pyinstaller app (https://github.com/Akascape/CTkDesigner-Support/discussions/20), you can also try it in windows sandbox environment first, that's what I also do with any executables I download, still if you don't trust it then don't test/buy this software, no hard feelings 😊